Computable randomness and betting for computable probability spaces: Generalizing randomness to computable probability spaces

 \subsection{Step 3: Verify that the new definition is consistent with the original.}

 It may be that on $(2^{\omega},\lambda)$ the class of $\mathsf{X}^{*}$-random points is strictly smaller that the class of the original $\mathsf{X}$-random points.
-There are three equivalent techniques to show that $\mathsf{X}^{*}$-randomness on $2^{\omega}$ is equivalent to $\mathsf{X}$-randomness.
+There are three equivalent techniques to show that $\mathsf{X}^{*}$-randomness with respect to $2^{\omega}$ is equivalent to $\mathsf{X}$-randomness.
 The three techniques are related to the three definitions from Step 2. \begin{enumerate} \item Show the definition of $\mathsf{X}^{*}$-randomness is invariant under the choice of cell decomposition.
-(Compare with Theorem~\ref{thm:indepentant-of-representation}.) \item Show that for every two cell decompositions $\mathcal{A}$ and $\mathcal{B}$, the $\mathcal{A}$-name of $x$ is $\mathsf{X}$-random on $(2^{\omega},\mu_{\mathcal{A}}$) if and only if the $\mathcal{B}$-name is $\mathsf{X}$-random on $(2^{\omega},\mu_{\mathcal{B}}$).
+(Compare with Theorem~\ref{thm:indepentant-of-representation}.) \item Show that for every two cell decompositions $\mathcal{A}$ and $\mathcal{B}$, the $\mathcal{A}$-name of $x$ is $\mathsf{X}$-random with respect to $(2^{\omega},\mu_{\mathcal{A}}$) if and only if the $\mathcal{B}$-name is $\mathsf{X}$-random with respect to $(2^{\omega},\mu_{\mathcal{B}}$).
 (Compare with Corollary~\ref{cor:comp-rand-A-name}.) \item Show that $\mathsf{X}$-randomness is invariant under all isomorphisms from $(2^{\omega},\mu)$ to $(2^{\omega},\nu)$.
 (Compare with Theorem~\ref{thm:isomorphisms_preserve}.) \end{enumerate} Again, these three approaches are equivalent.
 Assuming the definition is stated correctly, (1) and (2) say the same thing.